 Copy & Design Tips

-While the copy used on your door hangers can vary wildly depending on what area you’re targeting and what kind of clients you’re trying to attract.
+While the copy used on your door hangers can vary widely depending on what area you’re targeting and what kind of clients you’re trying to attract.
 Generally speaking though, like all effective marketing, your copy should focus on generating attention, interest, desire and action.

 Attention: The fact that your message is hanging from their door knob will generate attention on its own, but your copy and design should do the same.

 “When dealing with door hangers Mighty Realty agents have found that bright colors like a red, green, or yellow and words that call for immediate action like ‘Stop,’ ‘Call Now,’ or ‘Save Money’ have a better chance of capturing someone’s attention than trying to just duplicate a general mail campaign into a door hanger campaign.”

 Maricopa County realtor and trainer Joshua Smith uses copy and creative offers to build attention, interest, and desire, then uses a powerful call to action to get people to respond.
 In Joshua’s opinion, no one really cares about your personal brand, all they want to know is what’s in it for them.

 Here are some of the types of offers Joshua uses to build attention and interest: